copyrightexceptions/copyrightexceptions.eu/content/static/contribute.md

 ![Contribute: Click to edit](/v2dev/images/contribute-step2.png)

 After clicking you will be able to edit a copy of the information. **When editing you should be carefull not to change the structure of the file.
 You should only edit the information about the implementation of the exception** (but since you are working on a copy of the actual information you do not have to worry about causing damage).
+You can find more information about the data model and the structure of these files [here](../data-model/).

 Once you are done making your edits, please scroll down to the bottom of the page, and add a short description of the edits that you have made (this is important for us to understand the proposed changes) and click on the 'Propose changes' button.

 ![Contribute: Submit edits](/v2dev/images/contribute-step3.png)